Skip to content Skip to sidebar Skip to footer

 Velvet

-Strictly, velvet isn’t a natural fabric as it refers to the signature short, dense pile which gives it the softness and shininess that it’s known for.
+Strictly speaking, velvet isn’t a natural fabric; it refers to the signature short, dense pile that gives it its softness and shine.
+Velvet can be made from both natural and synthetic fibres and shares many similarities with chenille.

 So if you want velvet, pay particular attention to make sure the fabric is machine washable.